Privacy & Cookies Policy

 We may also contact you about services similar to those which were the subject of your original communications with us, but only where you have not opted out of marketing communications when you submitted your contact details to us, or subsequently.

 We have a clear ‘do not contact’ field on our enquiry forms that stops information being passed through to sales and marketing.
 You can be suppressed from our CRM system by contacting email@example.com and all of our emarketing communications have a clear ‘unsubscribe’ mechanism where you do not wish to receive further marketing from us.

-We may permit companies within the Business Environment Holding Ltd Group (“Business Environment Group”) to use your personal information and they may contact you about various products or services, but they will only contact you directly if you have opted in to receiving marketing communications (or where you become a customer or negotiate a sale with them).
+We may permit companies within the BE Offices group of companies (“BE Offices Group”) to use your personal information and they may contact you about various products or services, but they will only contact you directly if you have opted in to receiving marketing communications (or where you become a customer or negotiate a sale with them).

-The “Business Environment Group” means our subsidiaries and our ultimate holding company from time to time, and any subsidiary from time to time of our ultimate holding company as defined in section 1159 of the UK Companies Act 2006.
+The “BE Offices Group” means our subsidiaries and our ultimate holding company from time to time, and any subsidiary from time to time of our ultimate holding company as defined in section 1159 of the UK Companies Act 2006.

 We also purchase data from certified professional agencies to market our products and services.
 This data is not held within our CRM system, and is only available to the marketing department.

 When you call BE Offices’ sales/helpline we collect Calling Line Identification (CLI) information.
 We use this information to help improve efficiency and effectiveness.

 However, there may be situations where you do not want us to collect CLI information.
 The simplest way to deal with this is to dial 141 before dialing our number.
 Always dial the 141 first, in front of any other numbers.
 However, if you are dialing from an extension on a business switchboard system, where you have to dial (typically) 9 for an outside line, you should dial 9 first, then 141 and then the outside number.